 In accordance with the Company's Continuous Disclosure Policy, all members of the Board are provided with material market announcements promptly after they have been made.
-This information is also disseminated to all staff.

 Council Recommendation 5.3: A listed entity that gives a new or substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation being undertaken.